toddaustin07/Heatmiser/README.md

 # heatmiser SmartThings Driver supporting neoHubs and neoStats
-This is a SmartThings Edge Driver for heatmiser Hubs (neoHubs) and Thermostats (neoStats).
+This is a SmartThings Edge Driver for heatmiser Hubs (neoHubs) and devices - specifically supporing thermostats (neoStat), plugs (neoPlug), and air (neoAir).
 As an Edge driver, it offers completely local processing and requires no other applications running on your LAN.
 (The former DTH/Groovy-based driver required an additional bridge application running somewhere on your network)

 ## Supported States and Controls
+#### Thermostats
 * Current temperature
 * Operating State (Heat, Idle)
 * Set mode (Auto, Standby)